MXM and Wolf Cousins: Working with Dr. Luke

 The following year, the Maratone team collaborated on projects with Backstreet Boys and Marion Raven.
 In the latter half of the year, they also launched the career of The Veronicas with their hit debut single "4ever" and its follow-up "Everything I'm Not".
-In June 2005, Max had signed an exclusive worldwide deal with Kobalt Music Group that would handle copyright administration for Max and the rest of the producers working under Maratone studios.
-This included any works from 2005 and onwards.
-In 2006, the team worked on album material for Pink's fourth album I'm Not Dead, which sonically followed in the footsteps of Clarkson's recent hits.
+In June 2005, Max had signed an exclusive worldwide deal with Kobalt Music Group that would handle copyright administration for Max and the rest of the producers working under Maratone studios, which included any works from 2005 and onwards.
+In 2006, the team worked on material for Pink's fourth album I'm Not Dead, which sonically followed in the footsteps of Clarkson's recent hits.
 Shortly after, Maratone welcomed Icelandic producer Arnthor Birgisson, who was known for his work with Bloodshy and working with artists, including Ultra Nate and Janet Jackson.
 Upon joining, Arnthor became closely affiliated with Rami Yacoub, with their first collaboration being the song "Mistake" by Stephanie McIntosh.

-In 2007, Savan was writing material for Shayne Ward and was recruited to write material for his second album Breathless.
+In 2007, Savan was working with Shayne Ward and was recruited to write material for his second album Breathless.
 He was assisted by Rami and Arnthor to produce and record the songs made and ended up writing almost every song on the album.
 The three also worked with Westlife during that time.
 Dr. Luke also began producing and writing without Max on records for Avril Lavigne and Sugababes.
 His sessions with Lavigne gave him his first Billboard number 1 as a solo producer with the hit single "Girlfriend".
 Meanwhile, Max worked on songs with James Blunt, Apocalyptica and old affiliate E-Type to moderate success.
-In the turn of the year, Rami announced that he was breaking away from Maratone Studios and wanted to go on an indefinite hiatus from studio work to focus on himself.
+In the turn of the year, Rami announced that he was breaking away from Maratone Studios and was going on an indefinite hiatus from studio work to focus on himself.
 He said, "I know, it's a long pause.
 We were so close, but after ten years we became like an old couple.
 I was supposed to take one year off, but it became five."